huggingface/hub-docs/docs/hub/sample-factory.md

 ### Download Model Repository Directly

-HuggingFace repositories can be downloaded directly using `git clone`:
+Hugging Face repositories can be downloaded directly using `git clone`:

 ```
 git clone <URL of HuggingFace Repo>